Transforming Education; Transforming Lives

 As part of the University Community

-Recognise the important of equality and diversity by treating all members of the university community with respect both in person and on other channels such as social media.
+Recognise the importance of equality and diversity by treating all members of the university community and local communities with respect both in person and on other channels such as social media.

 Make a positive contribution to the university community and the local communities that the University is based in and students live in.

 Participate in student feedback and representative processes to enhance the student experience of all.